Kileyydev/Encrava/README.md

 # Encrava

-Encrava is a modern web platform designed to deliver secure, scalable, and intelligent digital solutions.
-It focuses on building trust-driven systems with strong architecture, clean UI/UX, and performance-first engineering.

 This project is built with **Next.js** and **Tailwind CSS**, making it fast, responsive, and easy to extend.

 ---